DETAILED ACTION

 With regards to claim 8, the rejection of claim 7 is incorporated.

-However, in an analogous art Besbris teaches wherein the processor is configured to verify that the identified prerequisite of the new code module has been fulfilled based on a query of the most-recent version of the blueprint.
+However, in an analogous art Besbris teaches wherein the processor is configured to verify that the identified prerequisite of the new code module has been fulfilled based on a query of the particular version of the blueprint.
 (Besbris [0101] "The execution environment runtime 204b, through the service manager subsystem, may provide for service discovery, in which a client can request identification of services meeting particular criteria.
 As described above, service manifest files describe the properties and capabilities, and other information about the services or application services.
 A client may send a search query to the service manager subsystem [based on a query].
 The search query specifies particular criteria.
 The service manager subsystem then searches the service manifests of the installed services or application services to determine which service manifest files contain meta-data meeting the specified criteria [to verify that the identified prerequisite of the new code module has been fulfilled].
 The service manager subsystem then returns an identification of the services or application services that have manifest files that contain the specified metadata, and may return the specified metadata.
 The client can then use one of the returned services, or use the returned meta-data.
-The service manager subsystem also may limit the service manifests searched to those corresponding to the newest versions of the services [of the most-recent version of the blueprint] that are compatible with the client.")
+The service manager subsystem also may limit the service manifests searched to those corresponding to the newest versions of the services [of the particular version of the blueprint] that are compatible with the client.")

 Response to Arguments